bme-chatbots/dialogue-generation/README.md

 Training the model is fast and easy on *[Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb)* or *[Kaggle kernel](https://www.kaggle.com/kernels)*.
 It is important to set the runtime type to GPU with the new Tesla P100 or Tesla T4 unit as it can fully leverage mixed-precision training and is much faster than the older Tesla K80 version.
 You can check the current type by running `!nvidia-smi` in a cell of your colab.

-*As a shortcut here is a complete [`example gist`](https://gist.github.com/Mrpatekful/94aa58038cdd221cfa83a7e7334f3835), which you can simply import to your Google Drive as a colaboratory file.*
+*As a shortcut here is a complete [example gist](https://gist.github.com/Mrpatekful/94aa58038cdd221cfa83a7e7334f3835), which you can simply import to your Google Drive as a colaboratory file.*

 Copy and run the following code in a cell of your colab *( or Kaggle kernel )* file to install the model.
 If you use Kaggle kernel you also have to enable internet access.